-Discovery of an error or interference An error or interference is discovered when the striker or an active referee announces it, the opponent forestalls play in respect of it, or it is uncovered during investigation of another claimed irregularity.
+Discovery An error or interference is discovered when the striker or an active referee announces it, the opponent forestalls play in respect of it, or it is uncovered during investigation of another claimed irregularity.
 Discovery before a stroke means discovery before the stroke is played.